fortunatadev/libfortunata/README.md

-# Libvanguard
+# Libfortunata

-Vanguard is a multipurpose application patcher and launcher that expands on the design of [Tequila](https://github.com/leandrotlz/Tequila) and [Cream Soda](https://github.com/thunderspynetwork/creamsoda).
+Fortunata is a multipurpose application patcher and launcher that expands on the design of [Tequila](https://github.com/leandrotlz/Tequila) and [Cream Soda](https://github.com/thunderspynetwork/creamsoda).

-Vanguard uses an entirely rebuilt Rust codebase designed to be both more efficient and more secure by supporting parallel downloads, deduping files where possible, and enforcing checksumming and patching over https.
+Fortunata uses an entirely rebuilt Rust codebase designed to be both more efficient and more secure by supporting parallel downloads, deduping files where possible, and enforcing checksumming and patching over https.

-## Vanguard Library
+## Fortunata Library

-Libvanguard provides a low-level ABI for interfacing with Vanguard-based applications.
-If you're looking for the first-party Vanguard patcher/launcher GUI, look at [Vanguard Launcher](https://github.com/vanguarddev/vanguard-launcher).
+Libfortunata provides a low-level ABI for interfacing with Fortunata-based applications.
+If you're looking for the first-party Fortunata patcher/launcher GUI, look at [Fortunata Launcher](https://github.com/fortunatadev/fortunata-launcher).

 TODO: Link to Rust docs when published.